 How else to explain that Ryan Suter, the one-time franchise defenseman for the Nashville Predators, spent the three nights of the camp sharing a room with Seth Jones, who is the franchise-defenseman-in-waiting for those same Predators?

-By the way, David Poile, the Nashville general manager, also is the general manager for USA Hockey for the men's team at the 2014 Olympics in Sochi, Russia.
+By the way, David Poile, the Nashville general manager, also is the general manager for USA Hockey for the men's team at the 2014 Olympics in Sochi.

 Quite the coincidence, no?

-The awkwardness did not last too long, though.
+The awkwardness did not last too long.
 After all, both are hockey players with a good deal in common.
-Before too long, Jones was picking the brain of Suter, who was a first-round pick of the Predators in 2003 and developed into a franchise defender before leaving as a free agent for the Minnesota Wild in 2012.
-Jones was the fourth pick of the 2013 NHL Draft; he had been NHL Central Scouting's top-ranked North American skater heading into the draft.
+Before long, Jones was picking the brain of Suter, who was a first-round pick of the Predators in 2003 and developed into a franchise defender before leaving as a free agent for the Minnesota Wild in 2012.
+Jones was the fourth pick in the 2013 NHL Draft; he had been NHL Central Scouting's top-ranked North American skater heading into the draft.